Director Cheatle Resigns And State Police Testimony

 Thank you.

-Uh in past history, is this how it usually was done?
+In past history, is this how it usually was done?

 Did the Secret Service provide rules of engagement for state and locals?

-Another thing that stood out to me with a background in emergency medical services is when the president was brought off, you saw his SUV move about 20 feet, and then it sat there.
+Another thing that stood out to me with a background in emergency medical services is when the president was brought off, you saw his SUV move about 20 feet and then it sat there.

-We watched as a lady in the skirt, walked in front of the SUV, we watched his other law enforcement people, spectators, whatever.
+We watched as a lady in the skirt walked in front of the SUV.

-Uh did you think that was a long time?
+Did you think that was a long time?

 I would completely defer to the Secret Service.